jAniceto/programming-notes/python/mysql.md

 `SELECT * FROM users;`  Select all rows from users table

+## Copying a database to another server

+1. One the server where the DB is located make a backup file by running the following command (on Windows it may be necessary to `cd Program Files/MySQL/MySQL Server 5.1/bin` first:

+   `mysqldump -u root -p database_name > C:\Users\USER\Desktop\database_name.sql`

+   Alternatively: `mysqldump -u[root] -p[password] database_123 > C:\Users\USER\Desktop\database_123.sql`

+   If getting an "Access Denied" it message probably means you are outputing to a directory where you have no permission to create files.

+2. On the second server create a new database using the same database name:

+   `mysql -u root -p` to start the MySQL shell

+   `CREATE DATABASE database_123;` to create the new DB

+3. Copy the created backup to the second server and import it:

+   `mysql -u[root] -p[password] database_name < database_name.sql`

 ## Usage in Python

 #### Configuring in MySQL in Flask: